zipurman/oVIRT_Simple_Backup/README.md

  - Coming features
     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.

+ - 0.6.3 - 2018/03/26
-    - [ ] Headless scheduled backups with retention periods.
+    - [x] Scheduled backups with retention periods have been added.
+Instructions below.

+ - 0.6.2 - 2018/03/26
-    - [ ] Version detetction on upgrade to clear caches and any other required version adjustments using a versioning function
+    - [x] Added version detection on upgrade to clear caches and any other required version adjustments using a versioning function
+    - [x] Retired old BASH Scripts and promoted PHP version to root of project

  - 0.6.1 - 2018/03/25
     - Minor code adjustments and bug fixes